talha131/onCrashReboot/content/ict/ Audio Visual Aid/Advantages of using Digital Camera in classroom.md

 ---
-title:Advantages of using Digital Camera in classroom
+title: Advantages of using Digital Camera in classroom
 ---

 Digital cameras in the classroom offer many advantages.
 They enhance learning through visuals, encourage creativity, support diverse subjects, promote engagement, develop technical skills, and facilitate real-world connections.
 These tools are versatile and can be used in various educational activities, making learning more dynamic and interactive.